Victor Garrido Class of 2015

 Ask me about...: Entrepreneurship in developing countries, post-MBA plans in Mexico, the application process, why Booth should be your first choice, and switching careers.

 Undergraduate school/major: I have a bachelor of science degree from Universidad Iberoamericana with a major in industrial engineering.

 Prior to Booth: After finishing undergrad, I worked in equity research and afterward I joined my family business.

-Activities: Member of the Latin American Business Group (LABG), Management Consulting Group (MCG), BoothTech, Wine Club, Net Impact, and the Soccer Club.
+Activities: Co-chair of the Latin American Business Group (LABG), Family Enterprise Group, and Soccer Club.
+Member of the BoothTechnology, Wine Club, and Epicurean Club.

 Why did you choose to attend Chicago Booth?
 I applied to and chose to attend Booth due to four reasons: I identified with the unique, down-to-earth, diverse, and engaging culture where ideas compete but people collaborate; I needed the flexible curriculum, which enables me to tailor my experience to my specific needs; I required an approach to learning based on strong analytical thinking and the core of business fundamentals; and I felt attracted to the unique opportunity of living in Chicago, a dynamic and vibrant city offering almost everything you could be looking for.

 Use three adjectives to describe your experience at Chicago Booth: Eye-opening, self-challenging, and nonstop.

 What do you consider a "must visit" place or "must do" activity in Chicago?
 Chicago has a lot of things to offer for every different taste, from eating in 17 different restaurants in one night on a dinner crawl around Wicker Park to enjoying live blues on a Sunday night in Kingston Mines's glowing atmosphere.
 And if you like to mix sports with fun, don't miss the annual 5k Color Run!
 A truly unique experience.